barrydrink/BlackBerry10Logger/README.md

 To disable logging to the file system, simply delete the folder with the app's name from /shared/documents.

 ************************************************************
-Created by Penrillian - www.penrillian.com
+Created by Penrillian, 2013. www.penrillian.com

 For support contact barry@penrillian.com/sami@penrillian.com
 ************************************************************